Franc Solina: Research

 where research in computer vision, multimedia and human–computer interaction is taking place.

-Since 1999 he is also the head of the nationally funded research programe Computer Vision.
+Since 1999 he is also the head of the nationally funded research program Computer Vision.

 Solina published more than 200 peer-reviewed research articles.

 Solina pioneered the interpretation of range images using superquadrics as part-level volumetric models.
 He also integrated the recovery of individual superquadric models with segmentation of range images into several individual parts.

 Solina's superquadrics recovery method is used in many different disciplines, ranging from grasp and path planning in robotics to modelling the shape of body parts and organs in medicine.
 Solina himself is using superquadric modeling in digital heritage to model archeological artefacts.

 According to Google Scholar, citations of Solina's publications related to modelling with supequadrics exceeded in March 2020 the number 1700.

 For contributions to interpretation of range images and for service to IAPR Solina became an IAPR Fellow in 2002.